There’s no easy way to get into this post.

 Take a few deep breaths, because here comes the highlight reel:

 Move to Colorado.
 Be Unemployed.
 Break Up.
 Small Business?
 Still Unemployed.
 Talk to Psychics About Making It in LA.
 Get Colorado Job Offer to Thwart Need for Pipe Dreams in LA.
 Start Dating.
 Talk Publicly To Straight Guys About Anal Pleasure.
 Learn What It’s Like To Face Abuse Every Day and Every Night.
 Start Practicing Yoga.
 Buy Car.
 Deal with Disappointment Despite Achieving Your Goals Because Your Life is a Crisis.
 Make New Friends.
 Get New Ideas Teaching Cool Classes.
 Still Deal with Shitty Circumstances Because Bills and Leases Are Real Things.
 Find Others.
 Repeat Unhealthy Patterns.
 Hustle.
 Grind.
 Pay Off Car.
 Pay Off Student Loans.
 Get New Job Offer.
-Gratefully Abandon Need/Hope of Running a Small Business.
-Believe in Miracles Because Friends Can Change Your Life in 4 Hours.
+Gratefully Abandon Need/Hope/Desire to Run a Small Business.
+Believe in Miracles Because Friends Can Save and Change Your Life in 4 Hours.
 Heal.
 Start Dating.
 Best Friend Moves In-State.
 Pick Up Pilates As a New Hobby.
 Keep Making New Friends.
 Wonder About the Sustainable Rate For Learning Something New Every Day About a Job, Leadership, Institutional Politics, and Ultimately Who You Are As a Person.
 Break Up.
 Try Online Dating.
 Have Fun.
 Break Up.
 Repeat.
 Repeat.
 Renew Passport After 2 Years (because processes…) See Maria Bamford Live.
 And now you’re basically all caught up!